Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Objective quantum thermalization

 Contrary to other approaches towards resolving the QTP, in our approach, the entropy increase in ensembles is associated to the underlying stochastic dynamics of each individual system.
 Further, for individual systems, there is a well-defined notion of distance from any particular equilibrium measure, whether it is $\hat{\chi}_E$ above, or any other coarser measure.
 Thus, this framework allows us to account for the expectation that generic thermodynamic quantum systems should thermalize objectively (at the level of ensembles), while clarifying that individual systems, at long times fluctuate near equilibrium.

 Furthermore, since all observable expectation values thermalize (objectively) according to the modified dynamics of Eq.~\eqref{Eq:Therm_master_Final}, observable deviations from the predictions of standard quantum theory are expected to be realized in concrete thermodynamic systems, as alluded to before.
-Although a careful investigation of such deviations would rely crucially upon the concrete Hamiltonian of the situation, already in generic thermodynamic systems, the dynamics ensures that observables unrelated to any conserved quantities, which are not expected to thermalize, such as certain non-ETH observables will indeed thermalize at long times, while showcasing non-standard transient effects within its thermalization timescales.
-Since the thermalization timescales are expected to scale inversely with $\alpha\,\mathcal{N}$, macroscopic systems thermalize much more rapidly in comparison to microscopic few body systems which are practically indistinguishable from standard quantum theory.
-Thus, it is in the mesoscopic regime that controlled experiments could bear witness to such deviations from standard quantum dynamics.
+Although a careful investigation of such deviations would rely crucially upon the concrete Hamiltonian of the situation, already in generic thermodynamic systems, the dynamics ensures that observables unrelated to any conserved quantities, which are not expected to thermalize, such as generic non-ETH observables will indeed thermalize at long times, while showcasing non-standard transient effects within its thermalization timescales.